CorinaMurg/a11y-engineer-homework/README.md

 Note: the `required` has the benefit of bringing focus to the first input that has an error, but I was not successful at hiding the error tooltip. 😡

 3. Same question as above for input type `email`.
 No hint from the snapshot, so I assumed it was expected.
-It does a good job reminding users if the input is invalid (ie missing @), but the UI for the feedback involves the alert tooltip.
+It does a good job reminding users if the input is invalid (when @ is missing), so I did not use JS to add an error message.

 4. I bundled all error messages under one `aria-live` element.
 - Should the focus be directed to the first input that has an error?